A study into the biology of uterine Fibroids and Endometriosis at Oxford University.

 If you would like to be withdrawn from the study, please contact us at: firstname.lastname@example.org

-Funding for this study has been obtained from the Nuffield Department of Obstetrics and Gynaecology under the Oxford/Bayer-Alliance for Women’s Health.
+Funding for this study has been obtained from the Nuffield Department of Women's and Reproductive Health under the Oxford/Bayer-Alliance for Women’s Health.